Gujarati language: Middle Gujarati

+These developments would have grammatical consequences.
+For example, Old Gujarati's instrumental-locative singular in -i was levelled and eliminated, having become the same as Old Gujarati's nominative/accusative singular in -ə.

 Modern Gujarati (1800–present)

 A major phonological change was the deletion of final ə, such that the modern language has consonant-final words.
 Grammatically, a new plural marker of -o developed.
 In literature, the third quarter of the 19th century saw a series of milestones for Gujarati, which previously had verse as its dominant mode of literary composition.
-In 1920s, the efforts to standardise Gujarati were carried out.
+In the 1920s, the efforts to standardise Gujarati were carried out.